Maria Advocata (Madonna del Rosario)

 The Madonna del Rosario is an icon of Mary commonly dated to the sixth century or earlier.
 It is an early version of a type of icon known as the Agiosoritissa or the Maria Advocata, in which Mary is depicted without the Christ Child, with both hands raised.
-The work, which has been kept in the Church of the Madonna del Rosario since 1931, is thought to be the oldest image of Mary in Rome, Italy.
-Medieval tradition held that the icon was composed by Luke the Evangelist himself.
+The work, which has been kept in the Church of the Madonna del Rosario since 1931, is thought to be the oldest extant image of Mary in Rome, Italy.
+Medieval tradition held that the icon was painted by Luke the Evangelist.

-The painting is known by various names.
-It is often simply called Maria Advocata, since it was long the only example of the type in Rome.
-It has also been referred to according to the various churches where it has resided, as Madonna in Tempulo, Madonna di San Sisto, Madonna di Santi Domenico e Sisto, or, as it is called here, Madonna del Rosario.
+The painting is known by various names, and is often simply called Maria Advocata, since it was long the only example of the type in Rome.
+It has also been named for the various churches where it has been enshrined, such as Madonna in Tempulo, Madonna di San Sisto, Madonna di Santi Domenico e Sisto, or, as it is called presently, Madonna del Rosario.

 Relation to Luke the Evangelist

-Because the Gospel of Luke contains material about Mary not found in any of the other gospels, the tradition arose early in Christian history that Mary had been among the eyewitnesses that Luke claimed in his prologue to have consulted in composing his narrative.
+Since the Gospel of Luke contains material about Mary not found in the other canonical gospels, the tradition arose early in Christian history that Mary herself was among the eyewitnesses Luke claimed in his prologue to have consulted in composing his narrative.
 The close connection between Luke and Mary was reinforced by the tradition that Luke was an artist, perhaps the first to compose an icon of Mary.

 By 1100, the Madonna del Rosario was being referred to as Luke's handiwork.
 By 1200, it was one of only two icons with claims to Lukan authorship, along with Salus Populi Romani, another early icon housed in Santa Maria Maggiore.